-Prior to requesting a tutor, it is highly advised that students first meet with a class teaching assistant.
+In considering whether to request a tutor, it is highly advised that students first meet with a class teaching assistant.
 Teaching assistants often are in the best position to provide practical guidance.

 - Tutoring takes place at mutually convenient times, usually 2-3 hours per week.

 - Due to the limited number of available tutors, students may request tutoring for a maximum of two courses.

 Please note: Because we rely on student volunteers to serve as tutors, we may not be able to assign a tutor in every case.
 We will make every effort to do so.
 Requests for tutors in more advanced classes can be difficult to fulfill.
 If we are unable to find you a tutor, we encourage you to speak with your professor and his or her teaching assistant about your specific difficulties.

 If you have any questions regarding the tutoring program, please e-mail the Office of Student Affairs at firstname.lastname@example.org or call (212) 998-6658.